Meet “Victor”…his mother gave him another name but for us, he’s Victor. According to him, he’s the Grand Master of managing team meetings costs.

 Here are just some of them:

-1. You reduce your overall costs which can lead to increased profit without the agony of the “increase revenue” hustle.
+1. You reduce your overall costs which can lead to increase profit without the agony of the “increase revenue” hustle.

 2. Some of the money you save by cutting team meetings costs can be used to give your team members better rewards for outstanding performances.
-This is a way of increasing productivity and providing motivation, some of the solutions you want for your business.
+This is how you increase productivity and motivate your staff.

-3. You get a good indication of the concept of “time is money.”
+3. It scores big as a time management strategy.
 Part of reducing the cost of meetings is reducing the time spent in meetings.
 It follows that if you’re spending less time in meetings, you’re reducing the money you shell out for meetings as well.

-4. Involving staff in this cost-cutting effort can create a feeling of contribution to the business, beyond the work they are paid for.
+4. When you involve staff in this cost-cutting effort, you can create a feeling of contribution to the business, beyond the work they are paid for.

 5. Cutting the cost of your team meetings can be used to jump-start cost cutting measures throughout your business and this can lead to a culture of cost savings.